gorbachev/iodocs/README.md

 This feature is currently only setup for files on disk, but could be adapted to using descriptions located on the web as well.

 Also supports fetching API definitions over HTTP using a 'remoteConfigURL' property.
-See 'IODocs/public/data/apiConfig.json.remote for an example.
+See 'IODocs/public/data/apiConfig.json.remote' file for an example.

 PUT and POST content body
 =========================